-- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.
+- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - 1.
+Disconnect the battery terminals-negative (-) first. - Charge the battery at 15 amps for 10 minutes.

-IMPORTANT: Always disconnect the negative (-) battery terminal before charging.
-Failure to do so can result in damage to the ECU.

-- 1. Charge the battery at 15 amps for 10 minutes.
 DO NOT exceed 20 amps maximum recommended charging rate.
-Charge until specific gravity is at least 1.250.
-Total charging time should not exceed one (1) hour. - After charging the battery, adjust the electrolyte level to the bottom of the vent wells [1/4 to 1/2 in.
-(6 to 13 mm) above the plates].
+Total charging time should not exceed one (1) hour. - 3.
+Reconnect the battery terminals starting with the positive (+) terminal.